Patricia G. Berman Talk: L.A. Ring, Denmark, and the Threshold of Modernity

-Patricia G. Berman is the Theodora L. and Stanley H. Feldberg Professor of Art at Wellesley College where she teaches modern and contemporary art, the history of photography, and propaganda studies.
-She has published widely and curated exhibitions in the US and Europe.
-Her books include In Another Light; Danish Art in the Nineteenth Century, and studies of the Norwegian artist Edvard Munch and of the Belgian James Ensor.
-Her most recent project is an exhibition of Edvard Munch’s photography entitled “The Experimental Self,” currently held at Stockholm’s Thielska Galleriet.
+Patricia G. Berman is the Theodora L. and Stanley H. Feldberg Professor of Art at Wellesley College, where she teaches modern and contemporary art, the history of photography, and propaganda studies.
+She has published widely and curated exhibitions in the U.S. and Europe.
+Her books include In “Another Light; Danish Art in the Nineteenth Century,” and studies of the Norwegian artist Edvard Munch and of the Belgian James Ensor.
+Her most recent project is an exhibition of Edvard Munch’s photography entitled The Experimental Self, currently on view at Stockholm’s Thielska Galleriet.

 Museum members and students with ID, free; non-members $15.